thecountrox/blog/content/_index.md

 # HELLO!!

-This is a test

-- I wanna kill myself
-- I love cars
-- Eurobeat is peak
+Welcome to my blogsite!! :3

+This is where I store my ramblings and anything I feel the need to publish on the internet

+Feel free to look around!